-Unless a practice has its own genetic testing lab, it will not bear the cost of processing and analyzing genomic tests physicians order.
-But even if they outsource genetic tests, most organizations are acutely aware of coverage because, if external labs are not reimbursed, they pass the cost on to the practice’s patients.
+Unless a practice has its own genetic testing lab, it will not bear the cost of processing and analyzing genomic tests that physicians order.
+But even with outsourced genetic tests, most organizations are acutely aware of coverage because, if external labs are not reimbursed, they pass the cost on to the patients.

-Commercial plans are less predictable, Cipriani adds.
-Some payers offer a flat fee, often a few hundred dollars, while others reimburse testing on a case by case basis–with payments for the same diagnostic codes ranging from just a few dollars to thousands.
-The advent and spread of Molecular Diagnostic Services (MolDX) is stabilizing payment in certain areas, although almost always at lower rates than what might have previously been paid.
+Commercial plans are less predictable, he adds.
+Some payers offer a flat fee, often a few hundred dollars, while others reimburse testing on a case by case basis-with payments for the same diagnostic codes ranging from just a few dollars to thousands.
+The advent and spread of Molecular Diagnostic Services (MolDX), intended to help health plans identify tests, determine coverage and determine reimbursement, is stabilizing payment in certain areas, although almost always at lower rates than what might have previously been paid.

 Six steps to precision medicine

 Within the context of this matrix of variables, six steps can help medical practices launch and grow a viable precision medicine program.